 It should be mentioned that once you have a niche market that you’re targeting, you ask for referrals from those clients as well.
 Referrals and target markets work great together.

-Who knew referrals could be so impactful.
-If you are looking to improve your closing ratio, look no further.
 Implementing a process around collecting referrals can set your practice on a course for exponential growth.
 You simply can’t manufacture a better prospective client than a warm introduction from a client or center of influence.

-How Can You Implement These Rules In Your Practice?
+Implement These Rules In Your Practice

 The odds are good that you are already following these rules to some extent or else you wouldn’t still be in business.
 That being said, you can likely stand to brush up on some of these skills and may benefit from having a process in place to ensure your client acquisition efforts are humming along with optimal efficiency.